-Your treatment programme consists of an inpatient stay of seven weeks, and a follow-up outpatient phase also lasting seven weeks.
+Your treatment programme consists of an inpatient stay of seven weeks, and an optional follow-up outpatient phase also lasting seven weeks.
 We will work together on sustainable change.
 We use a wide range of therapies, interventions, training, etc. The theoretical basis of the treatment at U-center is based on 2 pillars; namely the bio-psycho-social model and the theory U. They form the basis for diagnostics, the analysis of the problem, the treatment plan and the treatment program we offer.

 Read more about our treatment